 Return of the Natives

 Objectives for Apache Trout recovery include the establishment and maintenance of 30 self-sustaining populations.
 Toward these ends, we continue to make progress.
-The AZFWCO Apache Trout Crew participate in several recovery efforts which include, brown trout removal efforts from Apache trout streams and stream habitat restoration work.
+The AZFWCO Apache Trout Crew, hired annually in the summer months, participate in several recovery efforts which include, brown trout removal efforts from Apache trout streams and stream habitat restoration work.
 Much of this work is taking place on Tribal lands.

 Life Support on the Colorado River

 The bonytail is one of the most endangered fish in North America.
 Without intensive management and conservation efforts, the species is likely to continue to decline as a result of habitat loss and competition from and predation by nonnative fish.
 With cooperation of a number of partners, we believe our efforts will help reverse the decline of the species.
 We continue working toward the goal of reestablishing self-sustaining populations of bonytail along the Colorado River to help meet down-listing and delisting criteria.

 Razorback Sucker was once one of the most abundant native fish in the Colorado River, but, like the bonytail, the species has dramatically suffered from habitat loss and competition with nonnative fish species.
 The most abundant razorback sucker populations are now mostly comprised of fish stocked from our hatcheries into Lake Mohave and Lake Havasu, where monitoring remains a vital component to survival.
 Because young razorbacks are threatened by predation from other species, another essential component to staving off extinction is the bolstering of existing populations by collecting larval fish, growing them out to fingerlings, restocking them into the reservoirs, backwaters, or even the river's mainstream.